-ACADEMIC UPGRADING DEPARTMENT
+DEPARTMENT OF ACADEMIC UPGRADING

-COURSE OUTLINE - Fall 2022
+COURSE OUTLINE - Fall 2023

-MA0120 (A2): Mathematics Grade 20-1 Equivalent 5 (6-0-0) HS 6 hours per week for 15 weeks (90 hours)
+MA0120 (A2): Mathematics Grade 20-1 Equivalent - 5 (6-0-0) HS 90 Hours for 15 Weeks

 Northwestern Polytechnic acknowledges that our campuses are located on Treaty 8 territory, the ancestral and present-day home to many diverse First Nations, Metis, and Inuit people.
 We are grateful to work, live and learn on the traditional territory of Duncan's First Nation, Horse Lake First Nation and Sturgeon Lake Cree Nation, who are the original caretakers of this land.